deepbrook/bitex-framework/README.rst

 Development
 ===========

-If you're looking to work on or with :mod:`bitex`, you'll want the development environment setup.
+If you're looking to work on or with :mod:`bitex-framework`, you'll want the development environment setup.
 We've supplied a few `make` targets to make your life easier::

     # Install bitex and its development requirements